Seagate/cortx-prvsnr/docs/protecting_os.md

 * `/dev/md1` shall host LVM volume called `vg_sysvol`.
 The volume shall allocate the entire physical volume.

 **Note:** `/boot/efi` cannot be placed on the RAID volume due to UEFI limitations.
 We will create two separate partitions called `/boot/efi` and `/boot/efi2`, respectively.
-The partitions will be kept in sync using rsync executed via crontab (once every 1 hr).
+The partitions will be kept in sync using rsync run via crontab (once every 1 hr).

 **Note:** The size of `/boot/efi` and `/boot/efi2` is 256 MB each.
 Filesystem type must be `vfat` (`fat32`).